• Skip to primary navigation

 Slaw ingredients mixed together in a glass bowl with a spoon, as seen from above

-Step 4: Once the chicken is cooked, remove it from the pan and allow it to rest for 5 minutes, then use two forks to shred into rough chunks.
+Step 4: Once the chicken is cooked, remove it from the pan and allow it to rest for 5 minutes, then use two forks to shred it into rough chunks.

 Step 5: Assemble your tacos by adding chicken and desired toppings to tortillas or lettuce leaves.
 Squeeze lime juice over tacos and serve.